Face it, self-destruction is an ugly topic.

 - Difficulty facing problems or decisions

-Both categories are damaging to the individual and to those who love them.
+Whether obvious or subtle, self-destruction is always damaging to the individual and to those who love them.

 I have struggled with self-destruction.
 I meet several of the criteria of the ACE study.
 My biological father was an alcoholic and prescription drug abuser.
 Before the age of six, my parents divorced and my dad died suddenly.
 To make matters worse, no one grieved or talked about him again.